mtrudel/bandit/README.md

 ## Implementation Details

-Bandit's HTTP/2 implementation is described in detail in its own [README](lib/bandit/http2/README.md).
-Similar documentation for the HTTP/1.x and WebSocket implementations is a work in progress.
+Bandit primarily consists of three protocol-specific implmenetations, one each for [HTTP/1][], [HTTP/2][] and [WebSockets][].
+Each of these implementations is largely distinct from one another, and is described in its own README linked above.

+If you're just taking a casual look at Bandit or trying to understand how an HTTP server works, the [HTTP/1][] implementation is likely the best place to start exploring.

+[HTTP/1]: lib/bandit/http1/README.md
+[HTTP/2]: lib/bandit/http2/README.md
+[WebSockets]: lib/bandit/websocket/README.md

 ## Contributing